eulersson/notes/content/ESL/Reflection on Teaching English as Second Language.md

 - teaching
 ---

+This document reflects my personal observations when conducting the [[English Beginner Classes]].

 🙂 With projector, students typing in Anki flashcards works so well, since it tells you the letters that you failed.
 If the word is difficult then I allow them to fail 1 or 2 characters.

 🙂 Selecting written words from bag works well, because the taken word is not reintroduced and does not repeat, as in other word selection methods.

 🙂 Acting actions works very well, they get motivated and happy.
 It makes the class less boring.

+🙂 Better to cash out the points (for video games) on their free day, so it's bigger of an event!

+🙂 Write the date on the point.
+Cash the points by ripping the ticket.

+🙂 For the Anki decks where students go in front of the class to spell the images they see on screen, if you change players every 4 flashcards it works better.
+For that the number of flash cards must be a multiple of 4.

+🙂 For the Anki deck vocabulary review, having 4 students simultaneously with little whiteboards in front of the class works better, so there are more contestants.
+If nobody reaches the thresholds to win points, then the one with highest score wins.
+In case of draw then do a lightning round of showing flashcards and the first of the students says the name correctly then gets the point.

 😔 The small kids need much help with physical things like tearing the paper, writing the name and folding it.
 So allocate enough time based on number and age.